NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 8B(B)
     - Starts up one frame later
     - Transitions 3 frames later
+    - Active for 3 frames, from 2, for improved combo functionality
     - Ends two frames sooner
 - 8A super armor ends when Jirobo leaves the ground
 - A8A ends three frames sooner when the animation ends and is hittable after he gets off the opponent